Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 How I work

-I don't teach you how to abandon yourself less.
+I don't teach you how to suppress yourself less.
 I help you notice that you're doing it, feel where it lives in your body, and interrupt it in the moment.
 You'll abandon yourself again.
 I do too.
 The work is in the returning.
 Each time you catch yourself and redirect, you're practicing self-loyalty.
 That practice builds trust.

 The rest unfolds from there.